-“In my study, helping himself to my best brandy,” John answered.
+“In my study, helping himself to my best brandy.”

 Harriet joined us then, holding a candle aloft.
 “Here, Your Grace.”

 I turned to take it from her and saw her gaze dart to John and away, a slight flush coloring her cheeks.
 Was she embarrassed about her earlier outburst?
 Or, like me, was she simply reacting to the sight of my husband?
-John’s hair was mussed from sleep, and he must have dressed in haste, because his robe sagged open to reveal the center lines of his chest muscles.
+John’s hair was mussed from sleep, and he must have dressed in haste, because his robe sagged open in the middle to reveal a long strip of defined abdominal muscles.
 The candlelight softened his features to a dangerous degree.
 He looked like an angel that had recently discovered the sins of the flesh and had come to my rooms in search of more carnal knowledge.

 “Lead the way,” I told him.

-We walked in silence through hallways dropped into the stygian darkness of deep night, our candles held aloft to light our way.
-It was not a comfortable silence.
+We walked in silence through hallways draped in the stygian darkness of deep night, our candles held aloft to light our way.
+It wasn’t a comfortable silence.
 The tension between us pulled like a violin string that had been turned too tightly.
-One quick tug and it would snap, and God alone knew if we would dodge the resulting lash.
+One quick tug and it would snap, and God alone knew if we’d manage to dodge the resulting lash.

 My mind was filled with unanswered questions.
 Who did he think was behind the letters?
 Why did he and McNaught keep so much from each other?
 What else was he keeping from me?
 From Henry?

 I glanced over at him and then away, just as Harriet had.
 The sight of him was too much right now.
 It made me want to kiss him as much as I wanted to slap him, and that couldn’t be healthy.

 “I’ll leave you here,” John said when we reached his study door.